Aaru5246/CCDDNET/Readme.md

+# Enhanced Image Denoising via Color Component Decomposition and Bit-Plane Specific CNN Models

+> 🚨 **This code is directly related to the manuscript currently submitted to _The Visual Computer_ journal.**

+---

 # Image Denoising Project

 This repository contains CCDDNet, a deep learning-based model for bit-plane specific image denoising.
 It trains and denoises each RGB component separately using TensorFlow and OpenCV.
 All dependencies are listed in `requirements.txt`.